Skip to content

 campaign_templates: !Path [*ab, templates]

-# Filename for the user-defined configuration.
+# Filename for the common configuration

-user_config: !Path [*ab, autobernese.yaml]
+common_config: !Path [*ab, autobernese.yaml]

 - station